-The State, pursuant to the certification of the Public Employment Relations Board, recognizes PEF as the exclusive representative for ollective negotiations with respect to salaries, wages, hours and other erms and conditions of employment of employees serving in positions in he Professional, Scientific and Technical Services Unit and similar ositions hereafter created.
-The terms "employee" or "employees" as used in this Agreement shall mean only employees serving in positions in uch unit and shall include seasonal employees where so specified.
+The State, pursuant to the certification of the Public Employment Relations Board, recognizes PEF as the exclusive representative for collective negotiations with respect to salaries, wages, hours and other terms and conditions of employment of employees serving in positions in the Professional, Scientific and Technical Services Unit and similar positions hereafter created.
+The terms "employee" or "employees" as used in this Agreement shall mean only employees serving in positions in such unit and shall include seasonal employees where so specified.

-STATEMENT OF POLICY AND PURPOSE
+ARTICLE 2 STATEMENT OF POLICY AND PURPOSE

-- 2.1 It is the policy of the State to continue harmonious and operative relationships with its employees and to insure the orderly and ninterrupted operations of government.
-This policy is effectuated by the rovisions of the Public Employees' Fair Employment Act granting ublic employees the rights of organization and collective representation oncerning the determination of the terms and conditions of their mployment. - 2.2 The State and PEF now desire to enter into an agreement reached through collective negotiations which will have for its purposes, among others, the following:
+2.1 It is the policy of the State to continue harmonious and

+cooperative relationships with its employees and to insure the orderly and uninterrupted operations of government.
+This policy is effectuated by the provisions of the Public Employees' Fair Employment Act granting public employees the rights of organization and collective representation concerning the determination of the terms and conditions of their employment.

+2.2 The State and PEF now desire to enter into an agreement reached through collective negotiations which will have for its purposes, among others, the following:

-- (a) To recognize the legitimate interests of the employees of the State to participate through collective negotiations in the determination of the terms and conditions of their employment. - (b) To promote fair, safe and reasonable working conditions. - (c) To promote individual efficiency and service to the citizens of the State. - (d) To avoid interruption or interference with the efficient operation of the State's business. - (e) To provide a basis for the adjustment of matters of mutual interest by means of amicable discussion.
+(a) To recognize the legitimate interests of the employees of the State to participate through collective negotiations in the determination of the terms and conditions of their employment.

+(b) To promote fair, safe and reasonable working conditions.

+(c) To promote individual efficiency and service to the citizens of the State.

+(d) To avoid interruption or interference with the efficient

+operation of the State's business.

+(e) To provide a basis for the adjustment of matters of mutual interest by means of amicable discussion.